Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-focus-powered-dropdown-menu.md

 We will use a button with a focus state.
 We'll check if we need to show this menu.

-The end result will look like this:
+The result will look like this:

 ![Focus menu CSS only](https://cdn.hashnode.com/res/hashnode/image/upload/v1605074910075/Vog8JZ4kl.gif)

-For this tutorial, I'm using Tailwind CSS to focus more on the actual effect.
+I'm using Tailwind CSS for this tutorial to focus more on the actual effect.

 You can find my [Tailwind article here](https://daily-dev-tips.com/posts/my-first-experiences-with-tailwind-css/).